What Is Characterization?

 In literature, characterization works in much the same way.
 The reader is introduced to a character, gets an initial description, learns how that character interacts with others through dialogue, and eventually has glimpses into the character’s thought process.
 The main character develops through conflict and eventually comes to some sort of realization about their place in the world.

-Up until the eighteenth century, fiction was plot-centered, and the story was more important than its characters.
-But with industrialization has come a focus on individuals that has led to a corresponding interest in characters as the driving force in fiction.
+Up until the eighteenth century, fiction was plot-centered, and the story was more important than characterization.
+But with industrialization has come a focus on individuals that has led to a corresponding interest in characterization as the driving force in fiction.
 We have come to associate great literature with character-driven plots, while relegating plot-driven narratives to popular fiction.

 Examples of Characterization